Hafiz Saeed: Indian government

 Responding to a question about the nuclear warning issued by Indian authorities in Jammu and Kashmir after the 2013 India–Pakistan border incidents, Saeed said that in case of a nuclear war between India and Pakistan, India should distribute nuclear safety pamphlets in Delhi, Mumbai and Calcutta rather than in Kashmir.

 Urdu as the national language of Pakistan

-Saeed has questioned Pakistan's decision to adopt Urdu (only 8% of Pakistanis speak Urdu as a first language) as its national language in a country where the majority of people speak the Punjabi language.
+Saeed has questioned Pakistan's decision to adopt Urdu (only 9.25% of Pakistanis speak Urdu as a first language according to 2023 Pakistani Census) as its national language in a country where the majority (36.98% according to 2023 census) of people speak the Punjabi language.
 He advocated that Punjabi should be made the national language.

+Writings

+Saeed has published the following books and articles, among others: